orchidsoftware/orchid.software/docs/en/docs/index.md

 Laravel Orchid is not a "turnkey boxed solution."
 You need good programming skills to use it.
 It is designed to make developers' lives easier when building complex systems, not to give you a ready-made solution.

+## Looking for something simple?

+**Orchid CRUD** makes it easy to rapidly create crud applications with less code.
+Its straightforward syntax means you can quickly build CRUD applications with little effort.
+To get started, check out [the here section](https://orchid.software/en/docs/packages/crud/#introduction).

+## Do you want to migrate?

+If you already have your admin panel based on `Blade` templates, then it is not necessary to rewrite everything at once.
+You can gradually transition to using Orchid by [connecting old controllers](https://orchid.software/en/docs/controllers).

 ## What is the difference between other packages?

 The Laravel ecosystem is rich with different admin panels.